plantnet/plantnet-publish/README.md

  mailer_password: null
 </pre>

-If no mail serveur is available, add in parameters.yml
+If no mail server is available, add in parameters.yml

 <pre>
     mailer_disable: true